Armenians violated ceasefire 127 times a day

 Baku.
-14 December.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 127 times throughout the day, using large-caliber machine guns and grenade launchers.
+15 February.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 127 times throughout the day, using large-caliber machine guns.

-The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Shikhlar, Bash Garvand, Javahirli, Abdinli, Garagashly, Kangarli, Saryjaly, Ajarly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Gorgan, Kurdlar villages of Fuzuli region, and Mehdili village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavand and Fuzuli regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Nemirli, Shikhlar, Javahirli, Garagashly, Shirvanly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Terter, Aghdam, Khojavand and Fuzuli regions.

 News DepartmentNews Author